 Alnico magnets

-Namely, they are constructed alloy aluminum, nickel, and cobalt, hence the name.
+Namely, they are constructed of aluminum, nickel, and cobalt alloys, hence the name.
 Magnets in pickups are made of this material.
-Alnico 2 (also known as Alnico V) produces a sweet, conventional humbucker tone, while Alnico 5 (also known as Alnico V) is a little louder more pro-sounding.
+Alnico 2 (also known as Alnico V) produces a sweet, conventional humbucker tone, while Alnico 5 (also known as Alnico V) is a little louder and more pro-sounding.

 Appointments